 The mason bees filled most of the tubes in the house this spring and the ends were sealed with the mud.
 Now in August, the mud seal is gone and the tubes are empty.
 I know it is too early for the young bees to emerge.
 Would a predator be responsible for raiding these tubes and destroying the egg cells?
 I doubt a bird could reach deep into the 6″ tubes, but perhaps wasps or other insects could be the problem.
 What should be done for next year’s bees?

-August would not be the right time for mason bees to emerge from their nest (not until next spring) but there are other insects that use mud to seal off their nests, certain types of wasp, for example.
+August would not be the right time for mason bees to emerge from their nests (not until next spring), but there are other insects that use mud to seal off their nests, certain types of wasp, for example.
 I would guess that it would be one of those species that has a shorter life cycle than the mason bee.
 Or it is quite possible that some predator found a way in to gobble up the baby bees.

 Ellen Sousa, Turkey Hill Brook Farm, Spencer, MA

 My first thought would be a bird pecked at the ends.
 The males are gone and females probably safe.
 You could put a little depth gauge in each to see if there are still females in the end.
 To prevent a recurrence next year, sign up for Bee-Mail (Crown Bees newsletter tailored to geographic region).
 We would have reminded you to take the filled holes from the outdoor environment, put them into a BeeGuardian bag, and safely store them in ambient temps until fall.